Shawn-Ogbomo/More_Effective_Cpp/More effective c++.md

     even if the catch block catches the exception by reference, only the copy of the object is mutable not the original

-    objects static stypes are thrown, not their dynamic type however there are techniques to bypass this
+    objects static types are thrown, not their dynamic type however there are techniques to bypass this

     the compiler only cares about the objects static type